Sunday, June 07, 2015

 Sultry Nights with Zelda...

 “Zelda,” is, it turns out, the name of the Zhumell Z10 Dobsonian who has come to stay with me.
-Sounded right; like F. Scott’s paramour, the telescope seemed saucy and a little scatterbrained.
+Sounded about right, muchachos; like F. Scott’s paramour, the telescope seemed saucy and a little scatterbrained.
 She did, however, soon begin to reveal solutions to some of her apparent quirks and I made a few improvements for Second Light.

-Improvement One, as mentioned last week, was providing her with a zero power finder to use at least as a supplement to the included Right Angle Correct Image 50mm optical job.
+Improvement One, as mentioned last week, was providing her with a zero power finder to at least supplement to the included Right Angle Correct Image 50mm optical job.
 A visit to the Scopestuff website got a Rigel Quick Finder base on the way to me from Texas.
 Not that the included finder is bad.
-It is actually nice and sharp; I just prefer to have a zero power sight (at least) in addition to an optical finder.
+It is actually nice and sharp; I just prefer to have a zero-power sight in addition to an optical finder.

 Otherwise, what was the story with the included Zhumell 2-inch 30mm wide field eyepiece?
 As I may have mentioned last time, it works OK.
 The AFOV, when compared to my Panoptics, seemed to be about 65 degrees or so: nice and wide but not ultra wide.
 Stars were reasonable at the edge of the field even at f/5.
 No, it ain’t no Ethos apparent-field-wise, much less edge-of-field sharpness-wise, but is a good compromise and is nicer than cheap 82-degree oculars like the 1RPD eyepieces.
 Nicely coated.
 Not very heavy, either.